lu-sd/personal_blog/src/content/posts/48-next.js.md

 - cookies() and headers(): Using these in a Server Component will opt the whole route into dynamic rendering at request time.
 - searchParams: Using the searchParams prop on a Page will opt the page into dynamic rendering at request time.

+### Why Does Next.js Need Node.js?
+Next.js requires Node.js primarily for:

+Server-Side Rendering (SSR) & API Routes

+When using SSR (getServerSideProps) or API routes (pages/api), the Next.js server dynamically processes requests on the backend.
+Node.js acts as the server environment to handle these requests.
+Development Server

+Running next dev starts a local development server that watches files and rebuilds automatically.
+Static Site Generation (SSG) Build Process

+When using getStaticProps, Next.js pre-builds static pages at compile time.
+Node.js executes this build step.
+Middleware & Edge Functions

+Custom logic in middleware often runs in a Node.js environment.s

+#### Do You Always Need Node.js?
+For Development: Yes, you need Node.js to run Next.js locally.
+For Deployment:
+If using SSR or API routes, you need a Node.js server (e.g., Vercel, AWS Lambda, or a custom Node.js server).
+If using SSG (fully static sites), you can deploy without Node.js (e.g., on static hosts like Netlify, Cloudflare Pages).
+In summary, Node.js is required for development and SSR but optional for static deployments.